Macky Sall: 'If there’s no security in Africa, the world won’t be secure' | DW | 17.02.2022

 Germany as Europe's leading economic power definitely has a role to play, as a driving force.
 I know that it has always worked within the framework of the Franco-German partnership.
 But all of Europe is now committed to a new partnership with Africa, a partnership that also takes into account our problems and solutions proposed by us.

-The era of Africa being given solutions, that we should then apply, is over.
-We are saying that African and Europe now have to build solutions together.
+The era of Africa being given solutions that we should then apply is over.
+We are saying that Africa and Europe now have to build solutions together.
 Europe needs Africa and Africa needs Europe.
 We want to build a new partnership.

-The EU-AU summit in Brussels will be a very important starting point not just to figure out how we need each other but also for the respect our identities.
+The EU-AU summit in Brussels will be a very important starting point, not just to figure out how we need each other but also for the respect of our identities.

 We won't be receiving a mandate on civilization from Europe.
 We are open to this partnership and we really want it in all good faith.
 But we are different.
 It is also necessary for the European side to recognize this difference and try to work with us to find mutually beneficial solutions.

 This interview has been edited for brevity and clarity.
-It was original conducted in French and has been translated by Cai Nebe.
+It was originally conducted in French.